 It is important to note that due to the COVID 19 pandemic, some of this information may be impacted by health restrictions.

-Pre-sessions 42 will take place from 29 November to 2 December at the Palais des Nations in Room XVII of building E.
+Pre-sessions 43 will take place from 3 to 6 April at the Palais des Nations in Room XVII of building E.

 The Pre-session for each State under review (SuR) lasts between 30 minutes and one hour, depending on the number of speakers.